VoliJS/NestedTypes/README.md

 ```

 ### Date type
+- Automatic parsing of common JSON date representations.
 - Automatically serialized to ISO string (don't need to override toJSON)

-    - Cross-browser parse of ISO strings, integer timestamps, and MS date format
-    - Automatic parsing of server's response
+Date attributes free you from overriding Model.parse or Model.toJSON when you want to transfer dates between server and client.

-When Date attribute is being assigned with null or Date, it will be replaced.
-Value of different type will be converted to date using Date constructor.
+Strings and numbers will be converted to date with Date constructor.
 NestedTypes contains additional logic to implement cross-browser ISO date parsing and handling of MS date format.

-With Date attributes, there's no need to override Model.parse or Model.toJSON.
+On serialization, Date.toJSON will be invoked for date attribute, producing UTC-0 ISO date string representation.

 ```javascript
 var A = NestedTypes.Model.extend({